-MS in Health Economics (Pharmaceutical Economics and Policy Emphasis)
+MS in Pharmaceutical Economics and Policy

-A distinguishing characteristic of the USC Master's Program emphasizing Pharmaceutical Economics and Policy is the degree to which students are actively engaged in publishable research, either as the lead author or as a secondary author in collaboration with a faculty member.
+A distinguishing characteristic of the USC Master’s Program in Pharmaceutical Economics and Policy is the degree to which students are actively engaged in publishable research, either as the lead author or as a secondary author in collaboration with a faculty member.

 Graduates with PharmD, MD, MPH or bachelor’s degrees in economics, statistics, public health, health services research and other related fields are encouraged to apply for the MS program.
 Individuals with experience in the health care field are particularly welcome.